Sexual harassment at work

 Tactics of bringing a claim or reaching a negotiated settlement.

-At Landau Law, we are very sympathetic to the situation of clients who are the victim of sexual harassment, and highly experienced in advising on your rights and appropriate strategy.
+At Landau Law, we are very sympathetic to the situation of clients who are the victim of sexual harassment, and highly experienced in advising on your rights and appropriate options.
+We have negotiated a vast number of successful settlements against a background of sexual harassment claims .
 Please call 020 7100 5256 or email firstname.lastname@example.org